Fatigued doctor overlooked lung cancer mass on x-ray

 He went on to say that he believes his oversight was caused by fatigue and he may have accidentally clicked the "acknowledge" button on the report but did not actually read it.

-The doctor said that at the time of the patient's admission staff were under instruction to clear a backlog of unacknowledged results and he did this at the end of his shift when he was tired.
+The doctor said that at the time of the patient's admission, staff were under instruction to clear a backlog of unacknowledged results and he did this at the end of his shift when he was tired.

-The results of the woman's x-ray were also sent to her general practitioner, however a new doctor to the practice thought it was the hospital's responsibility to review the results as they had ordered the scan.
+The results of the woman's x-ray were also sent to her general practitioner.
+However, a new doctor at the practice thought it was the hospital's responsibility to review the results as they had ordered the scan.

-A chest x-ray and CT scan were ordered as well as a tissue sample which confirmed that the woman had terminal lung cancer.
+A chest x-ray and CT scan were ordered as well as a tissue sample, which confirmed that the woman had terminal lung cancer.

 The woman's daughter told the commissioner that the diagnosis failure had had a devastating effect on the lives of her mother and family.